 The Food Trust

 Promotes better nutrition and food literacy through education, promoting good food policy, and advocating for access to healthy foods for all.

-Conference on Women in
+Fourth World Conference on Women

 In December 2002, the United Nations General Assembly (UNGA) adopted resolution 57/254 to put in place a United Nations Decade of Education for Sustainable Development (DESD), spanning from 2005 to 2014.
 UNESCO was requested to lead the Decade and develop a draft International Implementation Scheme (IIS) for the Decade.
 This document fulfils the request for an IIS and is the result of extensive consultations with the United Nation agencies, national governments, civil society organizations, and NGO's experts and specialists.